-Right now over 225,000 people use the L Train to commute across the East River daily.
-Many people are concerned that in spite of solutions already proposed by the MTA, commuting between Brooklyn and Manhattan will be a significant challenge.
+Currently over 225,000 people use the L Train every day to commute across the East River.
+Many are concerned that in spite of solutions proposed by the MTA, commuting between Brooklyn and Manhattan will be a significant challenge.
 Economic loss has been estimated at over $500M, with additional commuting hours estimated at 35+ million.

-We are currently working to provide the city with a detailed and actionable plan.
-This plan will include bids on all material and labor costs.
-We will also conduct an analysis of the impact on east river maritime traffic and have met with the Coast Guard to discuss approval of our design in accordance with the General Bridge Act of 1946.
-Ideally the MTA will either use the plans and contractor recommendations we provide to build L-Ternative bridge, or they will establish a public-private partnership with a developer who is capable.
+We have provided the city with a detailed and actionable plan that includes bids on all material and labor costs.
+We have conducted impact analysis on east river maritime traffic and have met with the Coast Guard to discuss approval of our design in accordance with the General Bridge Act of 1946.
+Ideally the MTA will implement our plans and contractor recommendations to build L-Ternative Bridge, or will establish a public-private partnership with a developer.

 Why a pontoon bridge?

-Pontoon bridges have been used for 1000's of years and are still commonly used by militaries as a means of rapidly transporting vehicles and cargo across waterways.
+Pontoon bridges have been used for thousands of years and are still commonly used by the military as a means of rapidly transporting heavy vehicles and cargo across waterways.
 They are quick to assemble, affordable, and capable of carrying large loads.

 How much will it cost?

-We are currently in the process of receiving bids, however our initial projections suggest the bridge will cost approximately $60M.
-As a proposed line item in the New York City 2019 budget, the bridge below is very similar in design, almost twice as long, and was built by a consortium of European companies for only $38M in 2008.
-It also includes an elevated section for smaller maritime traffic to pass through (ferries and private boats) and a 230 foot wide retracting section for larger ships, similar to our design.
+We have received multiple bids from qualified marine engineering companies and our initial projections suggest the bridge will cost approximately $60M.
+As a proposed line item in the New York City 2019 budget, the bridge below is very similar in design, almost twice as long, and was built by a consortium of European companies for $38M in 2008.
+It includes an elevated section for smaller craft to pass through (ferries and private boats), and a 230 foot wide retracting section for larger ships, similar to our design.

 How long will it take to cross?

-At 30 mph it will take approximately 1 minute and 30 seconds to go from the Bedford Ave station to the Manhattan shoreline at 10th Street.
+At 30 mph it will take approximately 1 minute and 30 seconds to go from the Bedford Avenue station to the Manhattan shoreline at 10th Street.